 A very senior critical care physician once told me that in sick patients, "appetite is the first thing to vanish and the last thing to return".
 This approach often led to some very short consultations.
-After introducing himself he would ask the patient if he wanted anything to eat or drink.
+After introducing himself he would ask the patient if they wanted anything to eat or drink.
 If the answer was "yes" to either question the consultation was abruptly terminated and the patient was quickly transferred to the ward.
 This all came back to me this week after reading the recently published TARGET trial.

 For several years critical care physicians have devoted a lot of time and resources to feeding patients.
 The commonly held belief is that patients in ITU and HDU lose large quantities of weight and this contributes to their demise.
 The solution has been to insert all manner of feeding tubes and intravenous lines and ply them with lots of calories.
 The results of the TARGET trial brings this assumption into question.